Hoffa's Syndrome (Fat Pad Impingement)

 Your doctor or health care professional will examine your knee to determine if you have Hoffa's Syndrome (fat pad impingement).
 He/she will ask you to lie down with a bent knee.
 You then slowly straighten your leg while the doctor presses his or her fingers below the knee cap (patella), on either side of the patellar tendon.
 Any pain or hesitation when straightening the leg is considered a positive test for Hoffa's Syndrome.

-Treating Knee Pain - What You Can Do!
+Treating Hoffa's Syndrome - What You Can Do!

 Allowing your knee to rest is always recommended when you are suffering from fat pad impingement.
-Avoid activities that may have caused the injury or irritation and begin cold compression treatments as soon as possible.
-It is difficult to rest your knee completely as you have to get on with your daily activities.
+Avoid activities that may have caused the injury or irritation and begin using a Cold Compress or Ice Pack as soon as possible if there is swelling or inflammation.

-Fortunately, there are healing tools that can help treat your pinched fat pad and speed up the healing process so you can get back to a life without pain and risk of further injury.
-Blood Flow Stimulation Therapy™ (BFST®) will treat scar tissue and promote blood flow to heal your knee faster and more completely than any other methods available.
-BFST® is best achieved through use of the Inferno Wrap®.
+Fortunately, there are tools that can help treat your pinched fat pad and speed up the healing process so you can get back to a life without pain and risk of further injury.
+Circulation Boost (Circulatory Boost) is intended to promote blood flow and flexibility to soft tissue in the knee.
+This in turn, boosts your bodys natural healing mechanism, allowing your body to heal your knee faster and more completely.
+Circulatory Boost is best achieved through use of the T•Shellz Wrap®.

-After the inflammation and swelling behind your knee cap and around your patellar tendon is gone, you can begin to treat your entire knee with Blood Flow Stimulation Therapy™, or BFST®.
-BFST® increases the amount of blood that flows naturally to your knee to nourish your fat pad, meniscal cartilage, tendons, ligaments and muscles to speed healing.
+After the inflammation and swelling behind your knee cap and around your patellar tendon is gone, you can begin to treat your entire knee with Circulation Boost via the Knee T•Shellz Wrap®.
+A knee T•Shellz Wrap® treatment increases the amount of blood that flows naturally to soft tissue in the knee.

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee until your pain and inflammation settle.
 Taking the time to care for your knee properly will have your knee back to normal faster and allow you to get back to the activities you enjoy.